mverboom/asker/Readme.md

 `%VAR%`

 is a variable.
-Variables can be choosen to be any letter/number combination, except for the variable `%OUTPUT%`.
-This variable is automatically defined when a screen is defined with a command to run.
-The variable `%OUTPUT%` contains the output of the command.
+Variables can be choosen to be any letter/number combination.

 ## Global configuration